DavidVentura/blog/blog/raw/option-rom/POST.md

    GopSetup(Private)
 ```

-and the only thing that's left is to render into the buffer directly, without using DMA or single pixel writes -- conveniently EDK2 provides a function that can deal with a `Blt` call if given a framebuffer -- [FrameBufferBlt]():
+and the only thing that's left is to render into the buffer directly, without using DMA or single pixel writes &emdash; conveniently EDK2 provides the function [FrameBufferBlt](https://bsdio.com/edk2/docs/master/_frame_buffer_blt_lib_8h.html#a8e08215de98d96d17c7de64864d59d8a), which is succintly documented to "Perform a UEFI Graphics Output Protocol Blt operation".

 ```diff
 @@ MyGpuBlt (
 -  CopyBufferDMA()